-\paragraph{Illustration of Theorem \ref{thmcyc1}} Consider the closest hard core \pom{} acting on a stationary Poisson point process of intensity one in the plane.
-For the simple counting measure $\phi$, let $HC(\phi)$ denote those points $y$ of $\phi$ such that $\phi(B_1(y))=1$.
-If $\phi$ is chosen w.r.t. $\cp$, then $HC(\phi)$ is also a stationary point process.
-Let $\cfq$ denote the Palm probability of $HC(\phi)$.
-Then $\cfpi$ is absolutely continuous w.r.t. $\cfq$ and its Radon-Nikodym derivative at each $HC(\phi)\in\n^0$ is proportional to the number of points of $\phi$ in the Voronoi cell of the origin in $HC(\phi)$.
+The \pomk{} $h$ is 1-periodic.
+It provides an illustration of Theorem \ref{thmcyc1}.
+Consider $h$ acting on a stationary Poisson point process of intensity one in the plane.
+For the simple counting measure $\phi$, let $\Psi(\phi)$ denote sub-point process of $\phi$ made of points $y$ of $\phi$ such that $\phi(B_1(y))=1$.
+If $\phi$ is chosen w.r.t. $\cp$, then $\Psi(\phi)$ is also a stationary point process.
+Let $\cfq$ denote the Palm probability of $\Psi(\phi)$.
+Then $\cfpi$ is absolutely continuous w.r.t. $\cfq$ and its Radon-Nikodym derivative at each $\Psi(\phi)\in\n^0$ is proportional to the number of points of $\phi$ in the Voronoi cell of the origin in $\Psi(\phi)$.